Tax Questions & Tips

 • Information about business-use assets – things like their cost and date when they started being used

-• A record of any estimated tax payments that have been made (Form 1040-ES)
+• Form 1040-ES for a record of any estimated tax payments that have been made

 If you have any investments, savings, or dividends: